1928 Okeechobee hurricane: Coastal South Florida

 In Lake Worth, approximately 50% of homes were damaged or destroyed, while 75% of buildings in the business district suffered damage.
 Damage along the coast was most severe in Palm Beach.
 Total coastal damages were estimated as "several million" dollars.
 In West Palm Beach, the storm destroyed 1,711 homes and damaged 6,369 others, and demolished 268 businesses and impacted 490 other businesses; the city suffered the worst damage, totaling just under $13.8 million.
 Likewise, there was also severe wind damage in Palm Beach.
 A few buildings constructed by Henry Flagler, such as The Breakers, the Royal Poinciana Hotel, and Whitehall, were damaged.
 Mar-a-Lago suffered few effects other than uprooted trees and the destruction of a large Roman-style window, according to Marjorie Merriweather Post.
-Rodman Wanamaker's house, known as "La Guerida" and later the "Winter White House" when used by President John F. Kennedy, suffered heavy damage during the storm.
+Rodman Wanamaker's house, known as "La Querida" and later the "Winter White House" when used by President John F. Kennedy, suffered heavy damage during the storm.
 The Alba, Billows, New Palm Beach, and Royal Daneli hotels all suffered water damage, while the Alba Hotel was also deroofed.
 Nearby, the Rainbow Pier had only structural damage to its railings, though the pier office was blown away.
 Approximately 600 structures, including 10 hotels, were damaged in Palm Beach.
 Damage totaled over $2 million.

 The strongest winds in the eyewall affected northern Palm Beach County, particularly the vicinity of Jupiter as the eye made landfall farther south.
 At the Jupiter Inlet Lighthouse, the mortar was reportedly "squeezed ... like toothpaste" from between the bricks during the storm, swaying the tower 17 in off the base.
 The lighthouse keeper, Captain Seabrook, and his son, Franklin, worked to keep the light on during the storm after the electricity went out.
 After the generator failed to work, they hand-cranked the light's mantle.
 The building formerly used as a Weather Bureau Office was destroyed.
-Nearby, six people died after a house was demolished.
+Nearby, several people died after a house was demolished.
 Six other fatalities occurred west of Jupiter after a school where people sought shelter collapsed.